Lidice massacre: Men

-Horst Böhme, the SiPo chief for the Protectorate of Bohemia and Moravia, immediately acted on the orders.
-Members of the Ordnungspolizei and SD (Sicherheitsdienst) surrounded the village of Lidice, blocking all avenues of escape.
-The Nazi regime chose this village because its residents were suspected of harbouring local resistance partisans and were falsely associated with aiding Operation Anthropoid team members.
+Horst Böhme, the SiPo chief for the Protectorate of Bohemia and Moravia, immediately acted on Frank's orders.
+On the evening of 9 June 1942, members of the Ordnungspolizei and SD (Sicherheitsdienst) surrounded the village of Lidice, blocking all avenues of escape.
+The Nazi regime claimed it chose this village because its residents were suspected of harbouring local resistance partisans and were associated with aiding Operation Anthropoid team members.

-All men of the village were rounded up and taken to the farm of the Horák family on the edge of the village.
+All men of the village 15 years of age or older (and one 14-year-old) were rounded up and taken to the farm of the Horák family on the edge of the village.
 Mattresses were taken from neighbouring houses where they were stood up against the wall of the Horáks' barn to prevent ricochets.
-The shooting of the men commenced at about 7:00 am.
+The shooting of the men commenced at about 7:00 am on 10 June.
 At first the men were shot in groups of five, but Böhme thought the executions were proceeding too slowly and ordered that ten men be shot at a time.
 The dead were left lying where they fell.
 This continued until the afternoon hours when there were 173 dead.
-Another 11 men who were not in the village that day were arrested and murdered soon afterwards as were eight men and seven women already under arrest because they had relations serving with the Czechoslovak armies in exile in the United Kingdom.
+Another 9 men who were not in the village that day (7 workers on a night shift, 1 in hospital, 1 who hid several days in the forest) were arrested and executed in Prague-Kobylisy soon afterwards, as were 8 men and 7 women already under arrest because they had relations serving with the Czechoslovak armies in exile in the United Kingdom, and two boys who were discovered to have recently turned 15.

 Only three male inhabitants of the village survived the massacre, two of whom were in the Czechoslovak Air Force and stationed in England at the time.
 The only adult man from Lidice actually in Czechoslovakia who survived this atrocity was František Saidl (1887–1961), the former deputy-mayor of Lidice who had been arrested at the end of 1938 because on 19 December 1938 he accidentally killed his son Eduard Saidl.
 He was imprisoned for four years and had no idea about this massacre.
 He found out when he returned home on 23 December 1942.
 Upon discovering the massacre, he was so distraught he turned himself in to SS officers in the nearby town of Kladno, confessed to being from Lidice, and even said he approved of the assassination of Heydrich.
 Despite confirming his identity, the SS officers simply laughed at him and turned him away, and he went on to survive the war.